aztecrex/docker-workshop/Part2.md

 ### Docker Swarm in a Local Sandbox

-To try out Swarm, you need Docker Machine.
+To try out Swarm, you can use Docker Machine.
 This is installed as part of the Docker tooling on Mac and Windows.
-On Linux it is a separate installation and is documented well on the Docker site.
+On Linux it is a separate installation with good documentation on the Docker site.

 Stop your default docker machine (yours might not be named default):
 ```bash